SyncfusionExamples/how-to-conditionally-enabled-or-disable-check-box-in-wpf-data-grid-Column/README.md

 # how-to-conditionally-enabled-or-disable-check-box-in-wpf-data-grid-Column
 How to conditionally enabled or disable CheckBox in WPF DataGrid (SfDataGrid) Column?

-By default, the CheckBox check state will be updated based on the content for that specified cell.
+By default, the CheckBox check state will be updated based on the content for that specified cell in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
 To update check state based on other column value in the same record, IValueConverter can be implemented and the Convert() method can be implemented to have your own condition.

 ```C#
 public class ChangeState : IValueConverter